About Us Contact Shop

 They see you as an actual person, a human being, someone who is worthy of being heard.
 Not someone they have to control in some way.

-17. They’ll Be Honest With You
+17. Good Quality Friends Are Honest With You

 Friends that tell you whatever you want to hear, aren’t good friends.